jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 By default the proxy will be configured using all namespaces from the Kubernetes cluster.
 Use `--watch-namespace` with the name of a namespace to watch and build the configuration of a single namespace.

+---

+## --ignore-ingress-without-class

+Defines if the ingress without the ingress.class annotation will be considered or not.
+If `--ignore-ingress-without-class=true` then only the ingresses with the matching ingress.class annotation will be considered, ingresses with missing or different ingress.class annotation will not be considered.
+Default is false.